forest-shadow/bb-test/README.md

 * no ErrorBoundary
 * color and magic variable hardcode in styled components
 * autocomplete component warning

-### Not implemented features progress:
-* comment reply.
-You can look at the WIP on that in dedicated [branch](https://github.com/forest-shadow/bb-test/tree/add-comment-replies).
-That functionality is working, but quite buggy and I decided to not merge it in the `main`.

-### P.S.>
-Overall, I think my decision to use redux toolkit was overkill here, since I spent too much time on it instead of polishing all the required features and the app structure.
-But what is done is done.

 ----
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).